KirstenC2/doxieapi/README.md

 This Python script allows the users to download scans quicker.
 Also, once the python script starts, every 100 seconds, it will check whether there are any new scans.
+It will check for 3 times.
+If all three times do not have scans, it will terminate.